-I partnered with our researcher to find out what jobs our customers are hiring knowledge base products for, what’s working well and what’s not.
+Our researcher conducted a study to find out what jobs our customers are hiring knowledge base products for, what’s working well and what’s not.

 When they receive a large volume of support questions, they want to use knowledge base products to help answer the simple repeated questions, so that their customers can get help faster and their teams can focus on resolving conversations that require more investigations.